-To keep pace with change, HMSA's New Technology Assessment Committee uses scientific evidence to evaluate new developments in technology and new applications of existing technologies.
-The Committee's recommendations are a critical factor in our decisions to cover new technologies and applications.
+To keep pace with change, HMSA uses scientific evidence to evaluate new developments in technology and new applications of existing technologies.
+Thorough reviews are a critical factor in our decisions to cover new technologies and applications.
 HMSA's Pharmacy and Therapeutics Advisory Committee, composed of practicing physicians and pharmacists from the community, meet quarterly to assess drugs, including new drugs, for inclusion in HMSA's plans.
 Drugs that meet the Committee's standards for safety, efficacy, ease of use, and value are included in various plan formularies.
 For more details on coverage under this plan, see Chapter 4: Description of Benefits and Chapter 6: Services Not Covered.